epidemian/advent-of-code-2023/README.md

 ### Day 22: Sand Slabs

 First 3D grid puzzle of AoC 2023!
 Fortunately, this wasn't as hard as the previous puzzles.
 Part 2 was an incremental complication over part 1, which actually allowed part 1 to be implemented in terms of the part 2 solution.
 Even though i was quite unfocused while doing it, it was a satisfying puzzles to solve :)

+### Day 23: A Long Walk

+A long walk indeed...

+### Day 24: Never Tell Me The Odds

+Part 2 was solved using Python [on a notebook](src/bin/day_24_never_tell_me_the_odds_p2.ipynb), due to a lack of symbolic algebra packages in Rust — and a lack of will on my part to think of another solution.